-"Phishing" or phishing sites work by impersonating the companies you trust like banks, financial service sites, or online payment firms to get your password and other personal details, and gain access to your actual accounts.
+"Phishing" or phishing sites work by impersonating the companies you trust like banks, financial service sites, or online payment firms to push malicious code (viruses) or software (malware) onto a trusted device.
+Or They steal personal information by getting your password and other personal details to gain access to your actual accounts.

 For Coins.ph, you should always see https://www.coins.ph/ as the spelling of the URL.